LME bidders may cut costs, up volume to justify price

 Some of the changes might not take place immediately as bidders seek to reassure wary LME members that own the world’s premier exchange for industrial metals, said analysts and experts who crunched numbers and looked at previous takeovers of commodity exchanges in developing the scenarios.

-Plans by one of the potential suitors, InterContinental Exchange (ICE.N), might even include offering to share profits with skeptical member-owners of to get them on board, one of the analysts said.
+Plans by one of the potential suitors, InterContinental Exchange, might even include offering to share profits with sceptical member-owners of to get them on board, one of the analysts said.

 A takeover could also mean eventually scrapping open outcry trading at the LME, one of the last bastions of floor trading, several of them said.